 The fact is, that presented en-masse theres practically nothing better than a cactus collection.
 Give them some iconic pots and a shabby chic background and there you have your living art scene of creative genius.
 Or invest in just one enormous specimen and watch your visitors jaws drop in wonder.
 Whats more, life doesnt come much easier in terms of care.
 A cactus plants needs are simple: strong light; free draining compost and the occasional watering is all thats required from their curator.

 Social sharing sites

+The popularity of cacti has come about largely through social media and photo-sharing sites such as Instagram and Pinterest.
 They do, after all, make a pretty amazing photo scene.
 So much so, that cactus emojis, bunting, clothing logos, vases, mugs, decorations, jewellery, candles, lamps and even condoms now depict the shape that most of us have come to admire.

-There are entire London stores selling statuesque cacti for hundreds of pounds each, through to tiny pin-prick plants for a fiver.
+There are entire London stores selling statuesque cactus for hundreds of pounds each, through to tiny pin-prick plants for a fiver.
 The shops act as a gallery in which to display the plants as artwork.
 Its all about image in this showy world where we like to project ourselves in a particular way.
 It seems we are all looking for the wow factor and cacti can provide this.
 We use them as cool sculptures and they dont even mind if we forget to give them anything in return.

 Different cacti forms

 Theres more to a cactus than the iconic candelabra, cowboy shape, although good specimens of this nature are highly sought-after.
 Theres a vast variety of forms and it seems that scars and a bit of history makes most of them more appealing.
-Corking, for example, is when the trunk or stem turns wooded and dense with age and brown scuffing and scaring on the fleshy foliage can enhance the perception of wisdom that these dignified plants possess.
+Corking, for example, is when the trunk or stem turns wooded and dense with age.
+Brown scuffing and scaring on the fleshy foliage can enhance the perception of wisdom that these dignified plants possess.

-(the Convention on International Trade in Endangered Species of Wild Fauna and Flora).
+Quite rightly, many species of cactus cant be taken from the wild because they are protected by a treaty known as Cites (the Convention on International Trade in Endangered Species of Wild Fauna and Flora).
 This agreement between governments aims to ensure that international trade in specimens of wild animals and plants does not threaten their survival.

 Succulents and cacti can be grouped together, not because they are the same species, but because they like similar conditions and are generally fairly drought-tolerant.